Bardolph-Automation-Inc/bardolph/README.md

 get all
 ```
 ## Running Scripts
-Run a script from the command line:
+To run a script from the command line:
 ```
-run name.ls
+lsrun name.ls
 ```
 In this context, "name" contains the name of a script.
-This is equivalent to:
+Or the python equivalent:
 ```
-python -m bardolph.controller.run name.ls
+python3 -m bardolph.controller.run name.ls
 ```
 You can queue up multiple scripts.
 If you specify more than one on the
 command line, it will queue them in that order and execute them sequentially:
 ```
-run light.ls dark.ls
+lsrun light.ls dark.ls
 ```
 would run `light.ls`, and upon completion, execute `dark.ls`.

 ### Options
 Command-line flags modify how a script is run.
 For example:
 ```
-run --verbose test.ls
+lsrun --verbose test.ls

-run -r color_cycle.ls
+lsrun -r color_cycle.ls
 ```
 Available options:
-1. -r or --repeat: Repeat the scripts indefinitely, until Ctrl-C is pressed.
+* -r or --repeat: Repeat the scripts indefinitely, until Ctrl-C is pressed.
+* -s or --script: Run text from the command line as a script.
-1. -v or --verbose: Generate full debugging output while running.
+*  -v or --verbose: Generate full debugging output while running.
-1. -f or --fake: Don't operate on real lights.
+*  -f or --fake: Don't operate on real lights.
 Instead, use "fake" lights that
 just send output to stdout.
 This can be helpful for debugging and testing.

 With the -f option, there will be 5 fake lights, and their name are fixed as